*Updated July 2019*

 Cherry Blossom season is a spectacular time to visit Hahoe

 In Spring, the blooming cherry blossom trees are spectacular, encircling the village in a ring of pink.
 Lush rice paddies grow taller and greener throughout the summer and autumn brings a whole new spectrum of colours.
 Winter is crisp and chilly, but you’ll be roasty toasty in your ondol heated room if you’re sleeping over in a hanok.

 Scarecrows and lush rice fields in Autumn

-There are a number of hanok stays available in the village, ranging from basic homely affairs with shared bathroom facilities to swish ensuite luxury.
+There are a number of hanok stays available in the village, ranging from basic homely affairs with shared bathroom facilities to swish ensuite luxury at Rakkojae.
 Staying overnight in the village is, in our opinion, the best way to fully enjoy Hahoe.
 A hanok stay is a uniquely Korean experience, and an extra special one in Hahoe.
 Once the other tourists have left for the day you’ll have the place practically to yourself and an early morning golden hour stroll shows off the village at its best.

 Expect warm hospitality and a unique experience at a hanok stay in Hahoe